SQL Server database mail is a critical component of good communication.

 Closely monitor SQL Server logs and Database Mail-related errors.

-In case of any issue, just refer the logs files to troubleshoot the issue.
+In case of any issue, just refer to the logs files to troubleshoot the issue.

 Examples

-To setup Profile for Database Mail in SQL Server
+To set Profile for Database Mail in SQL Server

 -- To Enable Database Mail in SQL Server